Gorilla Falls Exploration Trail Disney’s Animal Kingdom

-Your journey through the Pangani Forest Exploration Trail takes about 20-30 minutes.
-It is a natural flow along the path as you exit the Kilimanjaro Safari.
+This is a self guided tour so you can move as fast or slow as you’d like.
+To really see everything on the Gorilla Falls Exploration Trail, give yourself about 20-30 minutes.
+It is a natural flow along the path as you exit the Kilimanjaro Safaris

 Accessibility: Guests may remain in wheelchair/ECV.
 Audio description is available.
 Due to the nature of the experience, guests with service animals should check with a Cast Member at the attraction for boarding information.